-This page provides more personalised learning for our children with Special Educational Needs and Disabilities (SEND).
+This page provides more personalised learning for our children with Special Educational Needs and Disabilities (SEND) whilst they are self or household-isolating.
 Any parents are welcome to use the resources on this page but they are provided to support parents whose children have an Education Health Care Plan (EHCP) or an Individual Education Plan (IEP).

 Please click on the pages on the right hand side to access resources for different aspects of SEND.
-Below is also a good link of activities that could be chosen to entertain:
+Below is also a useful link of activities that could be used to help further:

 If parents need any support regarding SEND and Distance Learning, or have any questions that they need to ask, please get in touch with one of our school's SENDCOs using the school phone number or the following email address:

 Selina Taylor, our designated Education Psychologist from LBC, is operating a help line for parents.
 Parents can call 01582 546256 to speak with Selina.

 Parents can find a useful resource at the bottom of this page which helps children with developing fine motor skills.
 There is also a fun '30 day challenge' with lego that your child might find enjoyable - we all know that lego develops imagination and numerous skills, as well as promoting discussion and conversations.
 Both documents can be viewed or downloaded by clicking on the link at the bottom of this page.